strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 * While the implementation is different, the proposed behavior mirrors the current behavior:
     * The feature gates apply to all operands (i.e. to all User and Topic Operators managed by the same Cluster Operator)
     * It follows the behavior of the `UnidirectionalTopicOperator` feature gate that was also configured centrally and changing it caused rolling update of the Topic Operator(s).
-* Given that one of the goals of the feature gates is to allow users easily test new features before introducing them to everyone when they are enabled by default, the central configuration makes sure the feature gate is properly tested.
+* Given that one of the goals of the feature gates is to allow users to easily test new features before they are enabled by default for all users, the central configuration makes sure the feature gate is properly tested.
-  It for example helps to avoid situation when a user would by mistake test the `UseServerSideApply` feature gate only in the Cluster Operator, but not in the other operators.
+  For example, it helps to avoid situation when a user would test the `UseServerSideApply` feature gate only in the Cluster Operator by mistake, but not in the other operators.
-* If there is a significant demand for configuring the feature gates per-operand or more dynamically (i.e. without restarts), it can be probably better addressed as part if the [OpenFeature support](https://github.com/strimzi/strimzi-kafka-operator/issues/7520) building on top of this proposal.
+* If there is a significant demand for configuring the feature gates per-operand or more dynamically (i.e. without restarts), it can be probably better addressed as part of the [OpenFeature support](https://github.com/strimzi/strimzi-kafka-operator/issues/7520) building on top of this proposal.

 ### Expected source code changes